Understanding Sensitivity of Differential Attention through the Lens of Adversarial Robustness: Discussion and Limitation

 \textbf{Summary of findings.} Our study reveals a structural trade-off at the heart of Differential Attention (DA).
 While its subtractive design sharpens task-relevant focus and reduces contextual hallucination, it also inherently amplifies sensitivity when the two branches exhibit negative gradient alignment.
 This \emph{Fragile Principle} manifests as increased local Lipschitz constants, higher attack success rates, and frequent opposing gradient flows.
 At the same time, our depth-dependent analysis shows that DA models can gain robustness at small perturbation budgets when stacking layers, owing to the cumulative effect of noise cancellation across depth.
 However, this protection diminishes as perturbation strength grows.

 \textbf{Limitations.} Our theoretical analysis relies on local linearization and isolates the attention mechanism from other layers.
 These assumptions clarify the structural role of subtraction but may not capture full nonlinear interactions.
 Moreover, our exploration of the subtraction weight $\lambda$ was limited to initialization; a fuller study of its training dynamics remains open.
+Another limitation lies in the controlled nature of our experiments.
+Since our aim is to isolate the mechanism-specific behavior of DA, we focus on small, gradient-based perturbations and do not evaluate robustness under natural or semantic adversarial examples (e.g., distribution shifts, physical noise, or natural-adversarial image curation).
+These factors introduce complex, task- and dataset-dependent effects that can obscure the structural phenomena we analyze.
+Extending DA’s sensitivity analysis to such real-world perturbations is an important direction for future work, but is deliberately outside the scope of our mechanism-level study.

 \textbf{Future directions for robustness.} Several avenues could mitigate DA’s fragility.
 First, careful tuning of $\lambda$ offers a trade-off between noise suppression and adversarial robustness, as suggested in Table~\ref{tab:asr_lam_var}.
 Second, our results suggest that increasing DA depth itself can serve as a lightweight mitigation: deeper models required larger perturbations under CW and exhibited lower ASR under PGD/AA at small budgets, though this advantage disappears under stronger attacks (Fig.~\ref{fig:depth_cancellation}).
 Third, adversarial training with small perturbations reduced ASR (Appendix~\ref{subsec:adv_train}), showing compatibility with standard defenses.
 Finally, we view DA as a natural candidate for integration with certified defenses, where its selective subtraction could complement Lipschitz-based guarantees.